Georgia school system to let some non-officers carry guns

 The 4-2 vote by suburban Atlanta’s Cobb County school board split along partisan lines as opponents including gun control activists shouted “Delay the vote!” and “Shame!”

-Georgia schools have been able to arm teachers and other personnel since 2018, when lawmakers passed a state law after a school shooting in Parkland, Florida.
-Until now, only a handful of Georgia’s 180 districts, all with much lower enrollments, had approved a policy to arm non-officers on campus.
+Georgia schools have been able to arm teachers and other personnel under a state law passed in 2014.
+After a 2018 school shooting in Parkland, Florida, a handful of Georgia’s 180 districts, all with much lower enrollments, had approved policies to arm non-officers on campus.
 The move in the 106,000-student Cobb school district, one of the nation’s 25 largest, is explicitly a response to the school shooting in Uvalde, Texas that killed 19 students and two teachers last May.

 Cobb County Superintendent Chris Ragsdale told board members before the vote that the district only has 67 officers currently for its 114 schools, and that competition to hire police officers is intense.

-Note: An earlier version of this story incorrectly stated when Georgia passed a law allowing non-officers to be armed in schools.
-It was in 2014.